mail2fish/fun_code/Readme.md

 ## Introduction

-FunCode Scratch Editor is an ultra-lightweight open-source graphical programming system for children that can serve as a replacement for the desktop version of the Scratch editor.
-Compared with other open-source Scratch systems, its main feature is extremely simple deployment: it uses an SQlite file database, requires no configuration, and users only need to download and run the program to provide a complete service including user management and Scratch graphical programming on their local computer.
-The system is compatible with mainstream operating systems such as Windows, Linux, and Mac, and is especially suitable for individuals or small children's programming training institutions.
+FunCode Scratch Editor is an ultra-lightweight open-source graphical programming system for children, designed as a replacement for the desktop Scratch editor.
+Compared to other open-source Scratch systems, its main feature is extremely simple deployment: it uses an SQlite file database, requires no configuration, and users only need to download and run the program to provide a complete service including user management and Scratch graphical programming on their local computer.
+The system is compatible with Windows, Linux, and Mac, and is especially suitable for individuals or small children's programming training institutions.

 This project is still under development.
 If you are interested, you are welcome to join and improve it together.

-Currently, there is a QQ group: 749870231 .
+Currently, there is a QQ group: 749870231.
 Welcome to join and discuss.

 ## Installation and Usage Guide